-The lawsuit is brought by the American Civil Liberties Union of New Jersey and three incarcerated students, referred to in the lawsuit as Adam X., Brian Y., and Casey Z., who have been denied special education services by NJDOC.
+The lawsuit is brought by the American Civil Liberties Union of New Jersey, The Arc of New Jersey and three incarcerated students, referred to in the lawsuit as Adam X., Brian Y., and Casey Z., who have been denied special education services by NJDOC.
 Each individual has spent significant amounts of time in solitary confinement, where they have received virtually no education services, let alone special education.
 DRA is co-counseling the case with the American Civil Liberties Union of New Jersey and Proskauer LLP.

 The lawsuit also charges that the NJDOE has failed to monitor and ensure that the NJDOC was providing special education and related services in compliance with federal and state law.

 Experts estimate that as many as 70% of young people in adult prisons require special education services, and federal and state laws are clear: students with disabilities incarcerated in adult prisons are entitled to special education through the age of 21.
 About 800 young people in NJDOC custody are currently 21 and under, but NJDOC ignores its obligation to provide special education services to those who are eligible.